Choose Me: Plot

-Mickey calls Eve's house, and Nancy answers pleads to come over and crash.
+Mickey calls Eve's house, and Nancy who answers the phone, invites him to come over and crash.
 When he arrives, Nancy tells him that Eve is not home.
 She allows him into the house, where he bathes and eats.
 She eventually snoops in his suitcase, finding memorabilia showing the truth of his stories and travels.
 The two later have sex.
 He then asks her to marry him and accompany him to Las Vegas.
 Nancy tells him to leave before she goes to work.

 Eve calls into Nancy's show, torn between her attraction for Mickey and her fear of making another mistake.
 Nancy's post-coital euphoria overcomes her normal intellectual approach, and she encourages Eve to give in to her feelings.
 When Mickey comes looking for Eve at the bar that night, she is almost ready to let him into her life, when Zack appears and assaults Mickey again.
 Eve takes off while they are fighting, and at her home she is confronted by Nancy, who tells her everything.
 Nancy then proposes that they should "share" Mickey's affection.
 Devastated, Eve says that Nancy can have him, before rushing out.

 Mickey returns to Eve's house to recover his suitcase.
 Zack finds him there and assaults him again.
 Mickey prevails, recovering the money and the suitcase.
 He tries to catch a ride to the bus station, but spies Eve on the roof of the bar, and races up to see her.
 She pulls a gun and threatens to kill herself until he does the same; Mickey pulls a gun and promises to shoot himself the moment Eve tells him to.
 Eve then breaks down and they embrace.
-While crying, Eve reveals that her gun is not loaded and asks Mickey if his gun is empty as well.
-Mickey says that it was, but he has actually begun carrying a loaded gun after the fight with Zack.
+While crying, Eve reveals that her gun is not loaded, and Mickey adds that his isn’t either.

 Mickey and Eve later take a bus as a couple to Las Vegas.
 A fellow passenger eventually asks if they are gambling; Eve reveals that they are about to get married.